 Just a little ways farther you’ll find an old well site.
 In the 1920s and 1930s, rancher Pearl McKenzie set up her home on this site, sourcing her water from this very well.
-Towering above are the ghostly limbs of a desiccated cottonwood.
+Towering above are the ghostly limbs of a dried out cottonwood.
 Its silhouette serves as a stark yet beautiful reminder of the desert’s fickle environment.
 Years ago, this tree could drink up hundreds of gallons of water every day, but those streams ran dry long ago.
 All that remains now are small pools in the nearby boulders, the water filling in grinding holes hollowed out over thousands of years from grinding mesquite pods, starting with the people who predated the ancient Hohokam people,

 The hardest part of the hike is now behind you.
 An intersecting web of trails crisscrosses this valley.
 As you make your way, keep an eye on the saguaro-pocked hills all around.
 A watchful hiker will spot the rare crested saguaro.
 These unusual cacti resemble their spiny neighbors, except for their crowns, which spread out into a fan reminiscent of a head of broccoli.
 Scientists suspect a genetic mutation causes this strange variant, but no one really knows for sure.